-I work as freelance curator and am part of (A)WAKE, a non-profit art foundation founded by Shirin Mirachor and based in Rotterdam (NL), that initiates and hosts cultural programs that navigate between arts and politics.
-Recent projects include New Radicalism, a multidisciplinary digital arts festival centered around the Middle East, North Africa (MENA) and her diasporas.
-New Radicalism is a platform for alternative artistic voices who challenge western stereotypes about the MENA and its cultures.
-We facilitate(d) an exhibition program (e.g. digital installations, video art, photography and interdisciplinary art), a context program (lectures, panel talks and workshops), a music program and education program that represent the many young and emerging MENA creatives.
+I work as freelance program maker and was part of (A)WAKE (2019-2020), a non-profit art foundation founded by Shirin Mirachor and based in Rotterdam (NL), that initiates and hosts cultural programs that navigate between arts and politics.
+In 2020 we presented the New Radicalism, a multidisciplinary digital arts festival centered around the Middle East, North Africa (MENA) and her diasporas.

 I curated Queering the Church – a one-night site-specific intervention in which queer and queer-ally artists were invited to reclaim the space of the church though performances, spoken word and music, in the Lourdeskerk (The Hague, 2018).
 In collaboration with curator Mini Maxwell I supported the formulation of Queer Bodies – a performance art event in Korzo Theater (The Hague, 2019).
-Currently I’m part of beuys bois, a newly born international artist collective running a queer space in The Hague together with The Hang-Out 070.
-We archive, organize and facilitate.
-With our community driven cultural programs, we aim to facilitate lasting connections between the art world and the LGBTQI+-community and expand the existing network of queer creatives through commissions and exchanges.
+I have been part of beuys bois, an international artist collective running a queer space in The Hague.
+We archived, organized and facilitated community driven cultural programs.

 Under my DJ name Fatima Ferrari, I blend Middle Eastern motifs with dancehall, vogue, Jersey and Baltimore club.
 I have played in clubs throughout the Netherlands and abroad.